tagoWorks/flare/README.md

 <img align="right" width="532.8" height="412.8" src="https://cdn.discordapp.com/attachments/1092315227057561630/1230951361634369588/compare.png?ex=66352fca&is=6622baca&hm=dfcbad54f6fc2bff0cfefbc4c5e6aad373df604633f7ce157d1fef9fb354b49f&">

-**You will need to have the following requirements instlaled on your server in order for Flare to work:**
+**You will need to have the following requirements installed on your server in order for Flare to work:**

 *Ones undelined in blue are gone over in the wiki pages*
    1. Python 3.6